The standard VAT rate is 24 per cent

 The Finnish Medicines Agency confirms the list of medicines, which is published in the legal framework of Finland.

-The value added tax on books and subscription magazines and periodicals is 10 per cent.
-More information: Subscriptions of newspapers and magazines and books
+The value added tax on books, magazines and periodicals is 10 per cent.
+More information: Newspapers, magazines and books

 Works of art – lowered tax rate of 10 per cent